ond000/pi-hole-card/README.md

 The following section names can be used with `exclude_sections`:

+- actions
+- footer
 - header
+- pause
 - statistics
 - sensors
-- controls
-- pause
-- footer
+- switches

 ### Collapse Options